 Why do we feel so pressured to continue a ridiculous lie that I’m willing to bet 95% of you don’t even know where it started from…

 I’ll tell you why.
-Because when one of us attempts to tell our kids the truth (yep, me) every year, each year they get caught up in all the hype of the other kids at school or day care etc, so it’s like trying to hold back a massive tidal wave with your bare hands.
+Because when one of us attempts to tell our kids the truth (yep, me telling Little E Santa’s a farce) every year, each year they get caught up in all the hype of the other kids at school or day care etc, so it’s like trying to hold back a massive tidal wave with your bare hands.
 Impossible.
-They understand when you first tell them, and then the confusion sets in when they are literally bombarded from every direction starting in November of some overweight senior with a beard.
+They understand when you first tell them, and then the confusion sets in when they are literally bombarded from every direction starting in November of some overweight senior dressed in red with a white beard.

 Do you want your kids to think its all about the red suit?
 Or maybe, just maybe, have them value something more.